pydata/xarray/doc/contributing.rst

     # or with older versions of Anaconda:
     source activate xarray-docs

-    # Build and install xarray
+    # Build and install a local, editable version of xarray
     pip install -e .

 Building the documentation